Study in Canada – Canada welcomed 450,000 new international students in 2021 !

 Last year’s total represents a doubling compared to 2015.
 Immigration, Refugees and Citizenship Canada (IRCC) releases data on a monthly basis of new study permits that take effect.
-These are new students arriving to Canada as well as foreign nationals already in Canada who successfully obtained a study permit.
+These are new students arriving to Canada as well as foreign nationals already in Canada who study in Canada and have successfully obtained a study permit.

 Unsurprisingly, the period between July and August saw the most new study permits taking effect, over 200,000 in total, right before the start of the 2021/22 academic year.
 As of December 31st, Canada hosted nearly 622,000 international students.